globz/kitchen-cli/README.md

 #add

-now that we have have a kitchen we can start adding ingredients to our table :custard:
+now that we have have a working kitchen we can start adding ingredients to our table :custard:

 > :bulb: kitchen-cli `add ingredients` - Let the user add ingredients to his table.